mguerrap/5Beam-Turbulence-Methods/README.md

     	Signature_Dissipation/
     	Signature_Production/

+Please use these codes carefully and check if functions and processing steps are suitable for your data.

-For any comments and suggestions please contact me at mguerrap@uw.edu
+For any questions, comments and suggestions please contact me at mguerrap@uw.edu or at mguerra@dal.ca